kevin-jojo/CypressTest/README.md

 # CypressTest
-Contains tests done in cypress
+Contains tests done in cypress(Javascript)

 All the tests are in cypress/e2e/ folder.